Walter Powell (MP for Malmesbury): Early life and education

 Powell was the son of Thomas Powell of Newport, Monmouthshire and his wife Anne Williams, daughter of Walter Williams.
 His father had interests in coal, railways and shipping and was one of the world's largest coal producers in the 1840s.
 His company now operates under the name of Powell Duffryn plc in the areas of ports and engineering, although the coal and railway interests were nationalised in the 1940s.

 Powell was the youngest of three brothers and had three sisters.
 He was educated at Rugby School and continued in the family business.
 In 1869 he had to journey to Africa to take care of family matters after the murders of his brother Thomas and Thomas's wife and son by robbers on a trip to Abyssinia.
-Powell was a J.P. for Wiltshire.
+Powell was a justice of the peace for Wiltshire.
 His great interest was ballooning.
 This interest developed in the late 1870s and he began studying ballooning with Henry Coxwell, one of the leading balloonists of the day.
 Eventually Powell made his own ascents and had a balloon of his own, the Eclipse.